-Other future works involve integration with agent commercially available execution environments.
-Current state of the arts execution environments includes Object-Space Voyager, IBM's Aglets, Agent Tcl, and Mitsubishi Concordia.
+Among issues for future work, we shall integrate the design approach of section 3 for an implementation of a distributed registry in which the location registry is distributed across many location zones.
+Other future works involve integration with commercially available agent execution environments.
+Current state of the arts execution environments includes Object-Space Voyager, IBM's Aglets, Agent Tcl or D'Agents, and Mitsubishi Concordia.
 One problem with these execution environments is that the source code is not available due to their commercial nature.
-As a result augmenting and enhancing the built in communication mechanism may not be feasible for research purposes.
+As a result augmenting and enhancing the built in communication mechanisms may not be feasible for research purposes.
 Nevertheless, we shall study the viability of the current execution environments and compare their mobile communication features.
 Additionally, we shall investigate the role of Java RMI and object serialization in providing mobile agent communication facilities.